NEW πŸ“—Story: Shore Dress ❌

 Population 14,391

-The Maio Republic is a constituent republic of Vekllei at the eastern edge of the Barlavento islands of Cabo Verde, a flat and quiet island with a unique character.
-It is the least visited, least developed and arguably most overlooked of the Verde republics, but it does not seem to bother the people who live there.
+The Maio Republic is a constituent republic of Vekllei at the eastern edge of the Barlavento islands of Cabo Verde.
+It is flat and quiet, and the least visited and least developed of the Verde republics – arguably the most overlooked of the lot, though this does not seem to bother the people who live there.

-Maio is home to one of Vekllei’s more peculiar institutions.
-The International Peace Garden occupies the island’s inland plateau and is designated neutral ground under Commonwealth law – a facility for international mediation, regional diplomacy and occasionally West African arms treaty negotiation.
-The park is administered not by a specific ministry but by a joint committee of the federal government and several international bodies.
-The physical installation consists of a series of low-profile buildings set among protected woodland, connected to Vila by railway and to the wider Vekllei network by the island’s small airport.
-It creates some employment and brings occasional curious visitors.
+Maio is also home to one of Vekllei’s more peculiar institutions.
+The International Peace Garden occupies the island’s inland plateau, and is designated neutral ground under Commonwealth law – used for international mediation, regional diplomacy and occasional West African arms treaty negotiations.
+No single ministry administers it; instead, a joint committee of the federal government and several international bodies runs the site.
+The installation itself is a scatter of low-profile buildings set among protected woodland, linked to Vila by railway and to the wider network by the island’s small airport.
+It provides some local employment and the odd curious visitor.

-The capital, Vila, is a modest coastal town with a pleasant square, a church from the colonial period and the civic infrastructure of federalisation.
-The island’s connections to the rest of Verde have improved – ferry services to Praia and Boa Vista run regularly, and the airport handles Commonwealth services flights.
-Life in Maio is quiet by any standard, and will appeal to people seeking the quiet corners of the country.
+The capital, Vila, is a modest coastal town with a pleasant square, a church dating from the colonial period, and the civic infrastructure that came with federalisation.
+Ferries run regularly to Praia and Boa Vista, and the airport also handles Commonwealth services flights.
+Life on Maio is quiet by any standard, and suits people looking for the quiet corners of the country.

 Climate